ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/7_monitoring.md

 The **application log** is used by the development team and support to track program steps.
 This should be used for debugging purposes and problems in the program flow.

 The **import log** is important for the user, e.g. measurement engineer.
 Various steps in the import can be traced there.
+This is only available for import formats.

+{: .note }
+The import log cannot be used by plug-ins for import automation.

-**Activities** can be used in the Auto Importer itself to present the current status to the user.
-There is also the **status log**, which shows the user the last actions of the import plan.
+**Activities** and **events** can be used in the Auto Importer itself to present the current (and the previous) status to the user.

 ## Application log
+The application log is a global log file that can be written to by all plug-ins and the Auto Importer itself.
+Import information could therefore be lost, which is why it is recommended to only use this log as a debug or in the event of program problems.

 `IPluginInitContext` provides a logger that can be used to write to the application log:

 ```c#